 Finally he did have enough, and spent 20 years farming in Buckland, Mass.
 But he still served his country, representing Buckland at the Massachusetts constitutional convention.

 Thompson Maxwell, Old Soldier

-Thompson Maxwell moved to Ohio in 1800, but his wife died two years later.
+Thompson Maxwell moved to Ohio in 1800, and his wife died two years later.
 He saw action against Indians at the Battle of Tippecanoe, when he had reached his late 50s.
-In 1807, he married a widow, who died six years later, and he married again.
+In 1807, he married a widow, who died six years later, and then he married again.

 During the War of 1812, he raised troops and served in the army as a major.
 But he got no military glory this time.
 He guided Gen. William Hull to Detroit, but Hull later surrendered the fort to the British.
 The British captured Maxwell along with the others, but paroled him because of his age (67).